Nero Tutorial

 A Nero program consists of a set of axioms and rules.
 Axioms assert facts and rules derive new facts from known facts.
 These derived or inferred facts constitute the output of the program.

-For example the following program asserts the parent/child relationships between certain individuals, and gives rules for determine ancestors and their descendants.
-(Comments begin with // and continue to the end of the line, as in Joe.)
+For example the following program asserts the parent/child relationships between certain individuals, and gives rules for determining ancestors and their descendants.
+Comments begin with // and continue to the end of the line, as in Joe.
+The define declarations are optional, and define the shape of the inferred facts.

 Parent(#anne, #bert);